 17. Reuse scrap paper.
 Print on two sides, or let your kids color on the back side of used paper.

 21. Support local restaurants that use food derived less than 100 miles away, and learn more about the benefits of eating locally.

 25. Watch short movies from The Story of Stuff.

 26. Regularly learn about other countries or cultures, expanding your knowledge and worldview.
 (Fun fact: We do this with The WRLD at Home.)

 28. Lower the temperature on your hot water heater.

 31. Collect rainwater, and use it to water your houseplants and garden.

 35. Use cloth instead of paper to clean your kitchen.
-Be frugal, and make these rags out of old towels and t-shirts and cut them into small cleaning cloths.
+Repurpose old towels and t-shirts and cut them into small cleaning cloths.